TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-deletionthresholdexceeded.md

 # Deletion threshold exceeded

-## **Recommended steps**
+## **Recommended Steps**

-If you have received an email notification or noticed error in **Synchronization Service Manager** UI, that the number of object deletions has exceeded the configured deletion threshold in Azure AD then this is due to **Azure AD Connect** feature to prevent any accidental deletes.
+You may have received an email notification or noticed an error in the **Synchronization Service Manager** UI, that the number of object deletions has exceeded the configured deletion threshold in Azure AD.
+This is because of the **Azure AD Connect** feature to prevent any accidental deletions.
 Here are your options in this case:

-* Please follow [instructions in this document](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-prevent-accidental-deletes) to review the objects to be deleted or you can disable or increase the threshold limit.
+* Please follow the [instructions in this document](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-prevent-accidental-deletes) to review the objects to be deleted, disable, or increase the threshold limit.

-## **Recommended documents**
+## **Recommended Documents**
 * [Azure AD Connect sync: Prevent accidental deletes](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-sync-feature-prevent-accidental-deletes)